Various controls and other parts of wxWidgets need an ID.

 Sometimes the ID may be directly provided by the user or have a predefined value, such as

 wxID_OPEN.
-Often, however, the value of the ID is unimportant and in this case it is enough to use
+Often, however, the value of the ID is unimportant and is created automatically by calling wxWindow::NewControlId or by passing

 A wxWindowID is just the integer type for a window ID.
 It should be used almost everywhere.
 To help keep track of the count for the automatically generated IDs, a new type, wxWindowIDRef exists, that can take the place of wxWindowID where needed.
 When an ID is first created, it is marked as reserved.
 When assigning it to a wxWindowIDRef, the usage count of the ID is increased, or set to 1 if it is currently reserved.
 Assigning the same ID to several wxWindowIDRefs will keep track of the count.
 As the wxWindowIDRef gets destroyed or its value changes, it will decrease the count of the used ID.
 When there are no more wxWindowIDRef types with the created ID, the ID is considered free and can then be used again by wxWindow::NewControlId.